Weber State University Scholarships 2026–2027 | Automatic, Competitive & Hidden Awards

 ✅ Automatic Merit Scholarships

 Note: GPA and ACT/SAT cutoffs marked with * are estimates based on Weber State’s scholarship index chart and past award data.
-Exact thresholds may shift yearly depending on applicant pool and funding.
+Exact thresholds and awards may shift each cycle.

 Do I need to apply separately for Weber State’s automatic merit scholarships?

-No — all admitted students are automatically considered based on GPA and test scores submitted with admission.
+No — all admitted students are automatically considered based on GPA and test scores on their admission application, provided by the Feb 1 priority deadline.

 Does Weber State superscore test scores for scholarships?